Incoming storm prompts Flash Flood Watch for North Bay

+The National Weather Service ordered the watch because of concerns about flooding and sinkholes across the fire damaged areas.

+In Santa Rosa, some people have been told to be ready to leave in case of flooding.

-The watch will go into effect on Wednesday at 4 p.m. and covers portions of the North Bay including Interior Valleys and Mountains.
+The watch goes into effect Wednesday afternoon at 4 p.m. when heavy downpours are expected.

 Impacted areas include the recent Atlas, Tubbs, Nuns, and Pocket burn scars, as well as the Fountaingrove neighborhood in northeast Santa Rosa.